Skip to main content

 Handle Errors Gracefully

-Always save signature reference IDs for audit trail access later
+Always save audit IDs from completed sessions for audit trail access later

 Test Edge Cases